tenpy/tenpy/doc/v2_doc/fusion_tree_backend.rst

-Implementation details of the nonabelian backend
+Implementation details of the FusionTree backend
 ================================================

 It turns out that the machinery we choose to represent tensors that are symmetric under general non-abelian symmetries, can be extended to represent fermionic or anyonic grading.

 Definition of topological data of the symmetry